markus902/UNH-04-Word-Guess-Game/README.md

-# Word Guessing Game the Simpsons
+# Word Guessing Game - "The Simpsons Edition"

 ### Scope

-* This is a small project in Vanilla JS with Bootstrap front-end.
-Sounds are played.
+* This is a small project in Vanilla JS with Bootstrap front-end and incorporation of audio.

 ### Rules

-* By pressing a key the application picks a random characters' name from "The Simpsons".
+* By pressing a key the application picks a random characters' name from the show"The Simpsons".
 The player has 15 guesses to find the correct name.
-Each correct guess will reveal all letters in the word until the word is completeted.
-If a character is used twice the, the key stroke will still count against the player.
+Each correct guess will reveal all letters of the name until the word is completeted.
+Be aware, if a character is used twice, the key stroke will still count against the player.
 If the name is guessed within 15 guesses the player wins.
-If the player does not guess the chorect character name, he will loose and can start again.
+If the player does not guess the chorect character name within the allowable guesses, he will loose.
+The result is displayed the push of any key the game will start again.

 ### Features